-This guide explains how the Gem economy and licensing revenue work, how to earn both, and how to turn your creative work on Jam.com into tangible income.
+This guide explains how Gems and Coins work, how to earn both, and how to turn your creative work on Jam.com into tangible income.

 Gems: The Community Currency

 Gems are Jam.com's engagement currency.
-You earn them by participating in the community: uploading tracks, receiving favorites, getting upvotes in the discovery queue, and engaging with other creators' work.
+Listeners earn them by participating in the community: playing, favoriting, upvoting, and commenting on other people's tracks, plus completing daily quests.
 Gems represent the value you are creating for the platform and its community.
+(You do not earn Gems for engaging with your own songs.)

 Here is how you earn Gems:

 The primary way to earn licensing revenue is through music licensing.
-When a content creator buys a personal, commercial, or exclusive license for one of your tracks, the sale value is credited to your account.
+When a content creator buys a Personal, Creator, or Commercial license for one of your tracks, the sale value is credited to your account as Coins.
 You can track your balance, view transaction history, and request payouts directly from your dashboard.

 Check Your Gem Balance & Earnings